 Creating the Planner that Works for You

 So, what is a planner?
-I know some of you are looking at your screens in concern, considering how much I love planners and all the planner pages I’ve shared, you would think I would already know the answer to that question.
+I know some of you are looking at your screens in concern.
+Considering how much I love planners and all the planner pages I’ve shared, you would think I would already know the answer to that question.
 And I do.
-I know what a planner is for me, but what is it for you?
-Before you can start creating the planner that works for you, you need to take some time to think about what a planner looks like for you.
-Don’t worry, I’ll walk you through it.

 Defining ‘Planner’

 If you type the word planner into Google, you will get a ton of results.
 Click on the Image tab, and you’ll be scrolling through pictures of coil bound day planners, Filofax and more.
 When someone says planner, these are generally the things that spring to mind.
-Which is fine.
-It is, after all, what they are, but the truth is, planners like these do not work for everyone and nor should they.
-But then, how do I help you create a planner that works for you when the conventional planners don’t work?
-Well, it’s time to change our definition of the term planner.

 According to the web definition on Google, a planner is a list or chart with information that is an aid to planning.
 To a certain extent, I agree, but I think it needs a little tweaking.
+For me it’s more like, a planner is simply a tool or system used to help you keep track of important dates and appointments, build and/or maintain routines, and make the best use of your time and energy.

 I really do mean that.
 A planner is as simple as that.

-Once you allow yourself to start thinking outside the ring binding, you open yourself up to the ideas and concepts that might just work for you.
-Creating a planner that works for you is a lot of trial and error.
 For some, they may already know exactly what they want, and it might only need a few tweaks.
 For others, myself included, creating the right planner is almost as much of a journey as the journey to organized living itself.

 So if a planner doesn’t have to be a traditional planner what can it be?
 Well, that scrap piece of paper I jotted my to-do list is on is a planner.
 So is the family memo board where I sometimes jot down reminders.
-That note app for your phone where you made up your grocery list is a planner.
-There are so many different things that could be considered planners either on their own or paired with something else.
-Things like:
+That notes app for your phone where you made up your grocery list is a planner.

 - calendars: wall/bound/whiteboard